Dobbs 3. What’s Next?

 Any reasonable observer would look at what Kennedy did and say, this is an endorsement of Christianity.
 This is an employee of the school, in uniform, in the middle of his official duties, expressing thanks to a Christian God.
 Gorsuch gets around that problem by saying, “That test is overruled.
 We have a new test, which is ‘history and tradition.’
 Go back and figure out what James Madison would’ve wanted in public schools today.”
 And the majority’s policy preferences turn out to match their own personal preferences, which becomes their imagined idea of what James Madison would’ve wanted.

-Do you think it would have turned out this way if the coach was a Muslim and he brought his prayer rug to the fifty yard line?
+Do you think it would have turned out this way if the coach were a Muslim and he brought his prayer rug to the fifty-yard line?

 And the religious majority didn’t stop there.
 The next day they effectively declared that the separation of church and state, a principle enshrined in the Constitution, is, itself, unconstitutional.
 Their 6–3 decision in Carson v.
 Makin requires Maine to give public money to private religious schools, steamrolling decades of precedent in a race to compel state funding of religion.
 Carson is radical enough on its own, but the implications of the ruling are even more frightening.
 As Justice Stephen Breyer noted in dissent, it has the potential to dismantle secular public education in the United States.

 It was Breyer’s last dissent.
-He retired two days later after nearly 28 years on the Court, fighting the good fight for the rights of ordinary Americans.
+He retired two days later after 28 years on the Court, fighting the good fight for the rights of ordinary Americans.
 Ketanji Brown Jackson, the Court’s first black, female Justice, was immediately sworn in as Breyer’s successor.
 But that will not change the ideological balance of the Court.
-Breyer, 83 years old, had stepped aside so the 51 year old Jackson could be appointed, just in case the Republicans gain control of the Senate in the mid-term elections.
+Breyer, 83 years old, had stepped aside so the 51-year-old Jackson could be appointed, just in case the Republicans gain control of the Senate in the mid-term elections.

 Breyer’s was a sacrifice we should all appreciate.